IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 type, or any energy type (all given in the generation data), and a multiple of it.
 Consecutive stages are not connected, i.e., no constraints link the operation at different stages.
 Consequently, the storage type cannot exceed the duration of the stage (i.e., if the stage lasts for 168 hours, the storage type can only be hourly or daily).
-Therefore, the objective function with several stages will be slightly higher than in the case of a single stage.
+Therefore, the objective function value with several stages will be slightly higher than in the case of a single stage.

 The initial storage of the ESSs is also fixed at the beginning and end of each stage.
 For example, the initial storage level is set for hour 8736 in the case of a single stage or for hours 4368 and 4369